arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ### Power Specification

 <!---
-Recommended Operating Conditions/Power Specifications: This section contains the minimum, typical and Maximum main values, normally related with voltage, current and temperature, but there can be additionally specifications depending of the product.
+Recommended Operating Conditions/Power Specifications: This section contains the minimum, typical and Maximum main values, normally related to voltage, current and temperature, but there can be additional specifications depending on the product.
 Table for example purposes.
-Warnings or Notes are reccomended in case the product need it to make sure the user does not commit mistakes.
+Warnings or Notes are recommended in case the product needs them to make sure the user does not commit mistakes.
 -->

 | Property               | Min   | Typ | Max  | Unit |